et3rn4ldr34d/et3rn4ldr34d/README.md

 ### Hi there 👋

 Welcome to my Security-focused GitHub.
 You should find a few examples of my work, as well as some useful common scripts.

+I'm currently focused on understanding blue-team focused skills, as well as practicing basic web application bug hunting.

+My goal is to understand the most common attack vectors and how to defend against them.
+Please feel free to message me for collaboration!

 <!-- Actual text -->